Northcote - West

 The labour market in Northcote - West demonstrates typical performance when compared to similar areas across Australia

-Northcote - West has an educated workforce with a notable technology sector presence.
-The unemployment rate was 4.8% as of the past year, with estimated employment growth at 4.4%.
+Northcote-West has a highly educated workforce with notable representation in the technology sector.
+Its unemployment rate was 4.8% as of September 2025.
+Employment growth over the past year was estimated at 4.4%.

-In the past year, employment increased by 4.4%, labour force by 4.7%, raising unemployment by 0.3 percentage points.
-By comparison, Greater Melbourne had employment growth of 3.0%, labour force growth of 3.3%, and a 0.3 percentage point unemployment rise.
-State-level data to 25-Nov-25 shows Victoria's employment grew by 1.13% year-on-year, with an unemployment rate of 4.7%.
-National forecasts from May-25 project overall employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Northcote - West's industry mix suggests local employment should increase by 7.3% over five years and 14.7% over ten years.
+Professional & technical employment was at 1.7 times the regional average.
+Construction employed just 5.2% of local workers, below Greater Melbourne's 9.7%.
+The area offers limited local employment opportunities as indicated by Census data.
+Over a 12-month period ending in September 2025, employment increased by 4.4% alongside labour force increasing by 4.7%, causing the unemployment rate to rise by 0.3 percentage points.
+Greater Melbourne recorded employment growth of 3.0%, labour force growth of 3.3%, with unemployment rising 0.3 percentage points during this period.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment expansion at 6.6% over five years and 13.7% over ten years.
+Applying these projections to Northcote-West's employment mix suggests local employment should increase by 7.3% over five years and 14.7% over ten years.

 Frequently Asked Questions - Employment